 - know the real difference between everyday and vulgar, offensive slang (and also be extra careful that what you might see as ‘acceptable’ on TV or YouTube in one context, could be much worst in another)

 - only use slang in the right context, with the right people

 Not so easy, right?

-Obviously, that’s the language most people use every day in France (from the 20-year-old clerk at the store to our 70-year-old parents)
+Familiar French is the language register most people use every day in France (from the 20-year-old clerk at the store to our 70-year-old parents)

-What students of French should know is that this everyday French is quite different from the French they are learning in school.
+What students of French should know is that this everyday French language spoken by the French is quite different from the French they are learning in school.

 First of all, modern French is a mix of ‘light’ slang and formal French.
 It, of course, varies on the speakers’ age, level of education, personal vocabulary choice and above all, the context.

 More importantly, as far as the French language is concerned, the register affects not only the vocabulary used but also the language structure and pronunciation!

 Sophie (ne) vient pas.
 Sophie is not coming